wikenator/detexify/README.md

 >
 ```

-You can also supply a "match" option (either "t" or "f", symbolizing "true" or "false" respectively) after your input with a "@#@" delimiter.
+You can also supply a "match" option (either "t" or "f", symbolizing "true" or "false" respectively) after your input with a `-m` or `--match` option.
 This is currently only used for DeTeXifying square root commands.
 A "match" option of false is the default behavior for detex.pl.
 ```
 > ./detex.pl
 \sqrt{2}
 2^(1/2)
 >
-> ./detex.pl
+> ./detex.pl --match=f
-\sqrt{2}@#@f
+\sqrt{2}
 2^(1/2)
 >
-> ./detex.pl
+> ./detex.pl -m t
-\sqrt{2}@#@t
+\sqrt{2}
 sqrt(2)
 >
 ```